Hybrid Satellite-Terrestrial Communication Networks for the Maritime Internet of Things: Key Technologies, Opportunities, and Challenges: Increasing Broadband Coverage

-Due to the long distance covered by the sea surface, the propagation path needs to take into account the influence of the curvature of the earth.
-For sea surface coverage, the wireless signal travels vary far due to the small loss of radio wave transmission.
+Due to the long distance required to cover the sea surface, the propagation path needs to take into account the influence of the curvature of the earth.
+For sea surface coverage, the wireless signal travels very far due to the small loss of radio wave transmission.
 At this point, the influence of the curvature of the earth on the sea surface must be considered, and the sea surface cannot be regarded as a plane.
-Therefore, the height of the antenna has a direct relationship with the coverage distance \cite{p1005}\cite{p1207}.
+Therefore, the height of the antenna is directly related to the coverage distance \cite{p1005}\cite{p1207}.
 If the antenna height is too low, it will reduce the coverage of the BS.
-If the antenna height is too high, it will cause pilot contamination between neighboring cells.
-Therefore, the antenna height must be carefully planned for maritime communications.
+If the antenna height is too high, it will cause pilot contamination between neighbouring cells.
+Therefore, the antenna height must be carefully adjusted for maritime communications.

-On the other hand, when the BS covers the remote users with high power, it will generate strong interference to the close-range users served by the neighboring BSs, that is, the near-far effect.
-The processing of interference depends on the acquisition and estimation of CSI, but the pilot transmitted by the close-range user also generates strong interference to the pilot transmitted by the remote user, resulting in inaccurate channel estimation.
-Aiming at this problem, the pilots should be carefully designed \cite{p1018}.
+On the other hand, when the BS covers the remote users with high power, it will generate strong interference to users served by the neighbouring BSs, causing the near-far effect.
+The removal of interference requires the CSI, but the pilot transmitted by the nearby users also generates strong interference to the pilot transmitted by the remote user, resulting in inaccurate channel estimation.
+Thus, the pilots need to be carefully designed \cite{p1018}.

-Up to now, several key technologies to extend the coverage of MCNs, such as multi-hop wireless networking, satellite-terrestrial cooperation, microwave scattering, and dynamic beam scheduling, have been studied.
-In order to give full play to the advantages of the above-mentioned means of maritime coverage and overcome their shortcomings, a heterogeneous network can be formed by the coordination of maritime satellites, shore \& island-based BSs, ship-borne BSs and UAVs.
-Besides, it is essential to intelligently configure the network, and effectively allocate spectrum and power resources based on the characteristics of different users' service requirements \cite{p1004}--\cite{p1013}.
+Up to now, the key technologies to extend the coverage of MCNs, such as multi-hop wireless networking of ship-borne BSs and UAVs, satellite-terrestrial cooperation, dynamic beam scheduling, microwave scattering, and interference management, have been studied.
+We summarize the technologies in Table VI.
+To give full play to the advantages of the abovementioned methods, a heterogeneous network can be formed by coordinating maritime satellites, shore \& island-based BSs, ship-borne BSs and UAVs.
+In particular, narrowband systems that provide position information or transmit control signals, such as the VHF Data Exchange System (VDES), may also be integrated for intelligent configuration of the heterogeneous MCN.
+Additionally, it is essential to effectively allocate spectrum and power resources based on the characteristics of different service requirements \cite{p1004}--\cite{p1013}.
+Typical maritime communication services, such as geographic information services for safe navigation and video downloading services for passenger infotainment, have various requirements for bandwidth, latency and reliability.
+We will discuss the key technologies for service provisioning in detail in the following section.